opf/openproject/docs/faq/README.md

 ### Do you have OpenProject guest accounts?

 Currently, all users working in the OpenProject Enterprise editions need a license in order to access OpenProject.
 Regarding payments we only count the active (not blocked) users.

-### Can I have both users with the Enterprise cloud and others with the Enterprise on-premises Edition?

-This is only possible if you book two different plans for OpenProject.
-The users won't be able to work together directly.
-We strongly recommend using either Enterprise cloud *or* Enterprise on-premises, if you want to collaborate with all colleagues.

 ### Can I get a notification when a deadline approaches?